keithledgerwood/WICLab-guide/001-introduction.md

 If you can read this Lab Guide, this means that you should have already created your lab environment and can access it.
 However, if this is not the case, please proceed with the following steps:

-1. Open a browser and go to <https://labs.demo.okta.com/lab/create?course=wic_acceleration>.
+1. Open a browser and go to <https://demo.okta.com>.
-This will open the Okta Workforce lab website.
+This will open the Okta Demo website.

 2. Click **Continue with Okta Guests**.

-3. Click **Sign up** to register your Okta Lab account.
+3. Click **Sign up** to register your Okta Demo account.

 4. Enter the Email address and Password you want to use for this account.